AI

 7

-Accusations of censorship and paternalism
+Accusations of censorship and paternalism.

 Many critics frame the changes as overreach, labeling them censorship, “safety nannying,” or paternalistic control rather than alignment or protection.